vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 He must not aspire for the glory of either Prajapati or Rudra, while going through the routine disciplines related to his duties in life.
 He must approach people who are knowledgeable for solving the doubts he may have regarding his duties.

 He should have no disregard regarding things that he does not know under the pretext of 'kritakritya'.
-As knowledge and devotion are ever necessary, he should pray

-CO

-Uttarakrityadhikara

-165

-to the Lord to grant him devotion towards Him and knowledge regarding His nature.
+As knowledge and devotion are ever necessary, he should pray to the Lord to grant him devotion towards Him and knowledge regarding His nature.
 This prayer for Jnana and Bhakti will serve the purpose of great joy regarding the Supreme Paramatman, who is his Sheshin.

 The following statements substantiate their state of life: